 Seven common grounds for post-conviction relief under 35(c) include:

-- The defendant was illegally convicted or sentenced;
+- You were illegally convicted or sentenced;

-- The defendant’s conduct was legal;
+- Your conduct was legal;

 - The court did not have authority (“jurisdiction”) over the case to make an adjudication;